Chart Color Schemes

 The educational profile of Ocean Reef exceeds national averages, with above-average qualification levels and academic performance metrics

 Tertiary education reaches 28.9% of Ocean Reef residents aged 15+.
-Bachelor degrees are the most prevalent at 20.5%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 38.0% of residents holding such qualifications – advanced diplomas comprise 13.1% and certificates make up 24.9%.
+Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 38.0% of residents holding them - advanced diplomas at 13.1% and certificates at 24.9%.

 Frequently Asked Questions - Education